User accounts settings

 • Directory connection

-Defaults to empty to indicate that users should be authenticated against the domain to which the computer belongs.
+Defaults to empty to indicate that users should be authenticated against the domain to which the computer belongs to.

 Set a value corresponding to a domain name if you need users to be authenticated against another specific domain.